Notoreas simplex

 Notoreas simplex is a species of moth in the family Geometridae.
 It is endemic to New Zealand.

 Taxonomy

 This species was first described in 1898 by George Hudson using material he collected on Mount Arthur in January.
 Hudson also discussed and illustrated this species in his 1928 book The Butterflies and Moths of New Zealand.
 The genus Notoreas was reviewed in 1986 by R. C. Craw and the placement of this species within it was confirmed.
 In 2010 Brian Patrick, Robert Hoare and Birgit Rhode synonymised Notoreas regilla with N. simplex.
 Although they retained the species N. simplex this status was regarded by them as tentative.
-Species within the genus Notoreas are currently regarded as being in need of revision and in particular this species is regarded as needing more taxonomic work.
+Species within the genus Notoreas are currently regarded as in need of revision and in particular this species is regarded as needing more taxonomic work.
 The holotype specimen is held at the Museum of New Zealand Te Papa Tongarewa.

 Description

 Hudson originally described the species as follows: